 Step 4

-After the Windows rating is complete, the scoring system for your computer’s hardware performance is as follows.
+After the Windows rating is complete, the scoring system for your computer’s hardware speed is as follows.

 Step 5

-Click My Computer / Properties again, and you will see a Windows Experience Index score instead of the System rating not available option.
+Click My Computer / Properties again, and you will see a Windows Experience Index score instead of the System rating, which is not an available option.

 You can see from the image below that this feature is not available as of Windows 8.